 Understanding the state of the current contract, its value to the business, your supplier’s pricing and capabilities relative to comparable products in the market and the shared history of issues and disputes, gives you a full picture at the right time so you can decide whether you would like to renew it or not.

-Assuming you would like to renew, you can engage your supplier with contract negotiation best practices and an understanding of what you’d like to update (if anything) in the contract.
+Assuming you want to renew, you can engage your supplier with contract negotiation best practices and an understanding of what you’d like to update (if anything) in the contract.

 However, by having all the relevant information to hand, in good time, you put yourself in the best position to get what you want from the renewal.